The InLinks Topic Planner

 Now, it’s time to associate pages with your cluster and its subpages.

 Ruled.me currently lacks a defined pillar page for Keto Snacks.
-To create one, simply click the “associate” button and select the main URL that best represents this topic.
+To create one, click the “associate” button and select the primary URL that best represents this topic.
 Think of this as the cornerstone page for Keto Snacks—the go-to resource where you explain what they are and how to make them.
 It doesn’t need to be lengthy, but it should serve as the primary destination for visitors who want to explore all your content on Keto Snacks.

 Click on the ‘associate’ button next to the top page section (highlighted).
 You will see this page: